ZeroPoint095/CANFestivino/INSTALLATION-GUIDE.md

 RegisterSetODentryCallBack([index], [subindex], [callback function])
 ```
 Where `index` is the index number of the Manufacturer Specific object you defined in the .od/.eds.
-`subindex` should be 0, unless you defined a subindex
+`subindex` should be 0, unless you defined your Manufacturer Specific object as an array.
+Then the desired subindex should be used.
 `callback function` is the callback function you defined earlier in the step above.

 In the example, these are enclosed in print statements, as these will return an error code if something went wrong (otherwise simply `0` if it was successful.